Canada’s 18 Coolest Winter Travel Destinations

 While other, less hearty folk may retreat to warm comforts indoors, Canadians enthusiastically rush outdoors to experience all the wonderful joys of this special season.
 Want to follow in our footsteps and discover the best of Canada this winter?
 Grab your cozy scarf, gloves and parka, and explore the greatest winter destinations in the Great White North.

-Skate on Ottawa’s Rideau Canal
+1. Skate on the Rideau Canal

-Go Ice Walking in Alberta
+4. Go Ice Walking in Banff

 Want to try a Canadian Signature Experience?
 The Canadian Tourism Commission selected Discover Banff Tours’ Johnston Canyon IceWalk as a quintessential Canuck activity—and who are we to argue?
 Don your warmest parka, and sturdy ice-cleats to begin your guided journey inside the ice-coated canyon.
 As you marvel at the ice formations around you, your hosts will share exciting tales of long-gone fortune hunters and fearless adventurers.
 And if you’re lucky, you might spot a furry companion or two—the area is home to wolves, coyotes and moose.

-Mush in Saskatchewan
+5. Mush in Saskatchewan

 For a true frontier experience, enjoy a breathtaking journey through the Canadian wild by dog sled.
 Saskatchewan’s Sundogs Sled Excursions lets you ride along on a trip of a lifetime.
 Each winter from late November to mid-March, Sundogs takes visitors deep into the beautiful and pristine environs of Anglin Lake—Canada’s boreal forest—by dog sled.
 Learn how to team up with your canine companions to mush and navigate Saskatchewan’s snowy trails.
 Sundogs offers a host of amazing activities including puppy camps, half or full day excursions, and overnight camping.